Toward an Idiomatic Framework for Cognitive Robotics: Conclusion

 \section{Conclusion}

-Inspired by the work in \cite{RosenbloomDemskiUstun+2017+1+103}, we have outlined a new framework for developing cognitive architectures for cognitive robotics.
+Inspired by Sigma's Cognitive Hourglass Model \cite{RosenbloomDemskiUstun+2017+1+103}, we have outlined a new framework for developing cognitive architectures for cognitive robotics.
 With probabilistic programs at the center, this framework is sufficiently general to span the full spectrum of emergent, symbolic, and hybrid architectures.
 By dividing cognitive architectures into a series of layers this framework provides levels of abstractions between models of cognition and the algorithms that implement them on computational devices.
 Some of these layers also directly relate to other fields of research, thereby encouraging better cooperation.

 We also presented a novel graphical representation of probabilistic programs which we call generative flow graphs.
 We showed how such generative flow graphs can help identify important universal fragments of probabilistic programs and models.
 Fragments that could potentially be re-used in the development of other cognitive architectures.
 Thereby, again encouraging cooperation and easier re-use of existing results.